anderssonlinda/KnitHub/README.md

 ![KnitHub start page](https://i.imgur.com/0LwELAc.png)

 # KnitHub
-A web app to browse knitting patterns, save patterns and upload your own projects where you’ve applied the pattern.
+[KnitHub](https://knithub-1.herokuapp.com/) is a web app to browse knitting patterns, save patterns and upload your own projects where you’ve applied the pattern.
 ## Development
 ### Technologies used:
 - HTML